nes-lab/shepherd-tools/readme.md

 - Mode `harvester` recorded a harvesting-source like solar with one of various algorithms
   - Datatype `ivsample` is directly usable by shepherd, input for virtual source / converter
   - Datatype `ivcurve` is directly usable by shepherd, input for a virtual harvester (output are ivsamples)
-  - Datatype `isc_voc` is specially for solar-cells and needs to be (at least) transformed into ivcurves
+  - Datatype `isc_voc` is specially for solar-cells and needs to be (at least) transformed into ivcurves later
 - Mode `emulator` replayed a harvester-recording through a virtual converter and supplied a target while recording the power-consumption
   - Datatype `ivsample` is the only output of this mode